-The Conrad Weiser Homestead is Open on a limited basis.
+The Conrad Weiser Homestead and Memorial Park is administered

 Conrad Weiser Homestead